27 October 2020

-Recently, the Government announced its roadmap for lifting the lockdown and issued guidance on re-opening the workplace.
-Below, we look at some of the legal issues employers will need to navigate.
+With advice in place for employers to undertake when re-opening the workplace, below, we look at some of the legal issues employers will need to navigate.

 Criteria for recalling furloughed employees